 Brainline’s Grade 12 programme ensures the following:

-Brainline CEO, Coleen Cronje, says they have provided innovative and quality-driven online schooling for more than 35 years and are proud to be the first online education provider recognised by the Independent Examinations Board.
+Brainline CEO, Coleen Cronje, says they have provided innovative and quality-driven online education for more than 35 years and are proud to be the first online education provider recognised by the Independent Examinations Board.

 Brainline’s registration with the IEB assures learners of quality assessment in accordance with national policy.
 This means our students can trust us to provide them with valid qualifications, which are accepted at other schools and national and international universities,” Cronje explains.